cis547/cis547.github.io/_labs/lab08.markdown

 layout: lab
 _id: "8"
 title: "Constraint-Based Analysis"
-synopsis: Writing a constraint-based static analysis for C programs with LLVM and Z3.
+synopsis: Writing a constraint-based static analysis for C programs with LLVM and Datalog.
 ---

 ### Objective